Non-Euclidean Monotone Operator Theory and Applications

 Motivated by problems in non-Euclidean spaces, we aim to extend monotone operator techniques for computing zeros of monotone operators to operators which are naturally ``monotone" with respect to (w.r.t.) a non-Euclidean norm in a finite-dimensional space.

-\textit{Literature review:} The literature on monotone operators dates back to Minty and Browder~\cite{GJM:62,FEB:67} and the connection to convex analysis was drawn upon by Minty and Rockafellar~\cite{GJM:64,RTR:66}.
-Since these foundational works, the theory of monotone operators over Hilbert spaces and its connection with convex optimization continues to expand, especially in the last decade~\cite{HHB-PLC:17,EKR-SB:16,EKR-WY:21,EKR-RH-WY:21}.
-Many data science and machine learning problems involve monotone operators beyond gradients of convex functions.
-These operators arise in problems involving variational inequalities, monotone inclusions, and game-theoretic equilibria.
+\textit{Literature review:} The literature on monotone operators dates back to Minty and Browder~\citep{GJM:62,FEB:67} and the connection to convex analysis was drawn upon by Minty and Rockafellar~\citep{GJM:64,RTR:66}.
+Since these foundational works, the theory of monotone operators over Hilbert spaces and its connection with convex optimization continues to expand, especially in the last decade~\citep{HHB-PLC:17,EKR-SB:16,EKR-WY:21,EKR-RH-WY:21}.
+Despite these connections between convex optimization and monotone operators, many problems in machine learning involve monotone operators beyond gradients of convex functions.
+Examples of such problems include generative adversarial networks, adversarially robust training of models, and training of models under fairness constraints.
+Instead of minimizing a convex function, to address these problems, one must solve for variational inequalities, monotone inclusions, and game-theoretic equilibria.
 In each of these more general cases, monotone operator theory has played an essential role in their analyses.

-In data science and machine learning, monotone operators have been used in signal recovery problems~\cite{PLC-VRW:05}, in the training of generative adversarial networks~\cite{GG-HB-GV-PV-SLJ:19}, in the design of novel neural network architectures~\cite{EW-JZK:20}, in the analysis of equilibrium behavior (infinite-depth limit) of neural networks~\cite{PLC-JCP:20b}, and in the estimation of Lipschitz constants of neural networks~\cite{PLC-JCP:20,CP-EW-JZK:21}.
-See the recent survey~\cite{PLC-JCP:21} on monotone operators and fixed point methods in data science.
+In machine learning, monotone operators have been used in the training of generative adversarial networks~\citep{GG-HB-GV-PV-SLJ:19}, in the design of novel neural network architectures~\citep{EW-JZK:20}, in the analysis of equilibrium behavior (infinite-depth limit) of neural networks~\citep{PLC-JCP:20b}, in the estimation of Lipschitz constants of neural networks~\citep{PLC-JCP:20,CP-EW-JZK:21}, and in normalizing flows~\citep{BA-CK-YH-HJK:22}.
+Monotone operators have also been studied in the machine learning community in the context of variational inequality algorithms, stochastic monotone inclusions, and saddle-point problems; see e.g.~\citep{PB-FB:16,JD:20,XC-CS-CAG-JD:22,TP-PL-PP-OF-VC:22,XZ-WBH-ZY:22,AA-AB-YM:23,MIJ-TL-MZ:23,TY-MIJ-TC:23} for recent works in this direction.
+See also the recent survey~\citep{PLC-JCP:21} for applications in data science.